Skip to main content

 Types of optimism

 Realistic optimism: Realistic optimism means maintaining a positive outlook but also being open to negative feedback and also actually soliciting it.
-It also means working toward good outcomes with no guarantee that these will occur, especially without an effort (Schneider, 2001).
+It also means working toward good outcomes with no guarantee that these will occur, especially without effort (Schneider, 2001).

 When not to use optimism